lucastorri/scala-function-pipeline/README.md

 ```
 val p = Pipeline[Int]
   .map { _.toString }
-  .map(5) { s => Thread.sleep(3000); s + "!" }
+  .mapM(5) { s => Thread.sleep(3000); s + "!" }
   .map { "hi #" + _ }
 ```

 As you can see, the code is quite similar in order to define the pipeline.
 Only a small change has been introduced on step **#2** to define it as parallelism level 5.
-Realize that we don't say 5 threads here, as underneath we use 5 [Akka](http://akka.io) actors, that might be or not mapped to 5 different threads.
+Realise that we don't say 5 threads here, as underneath we use 5 [Akka](http://akka.io) actors, that might be or not mapped to 5 different threads.

 For running the pipeline, there are two possible ways: